patux/mydevstack/README.md

-# Vagrant Devstack Environment
+# Vagrant Devstack Environment w/Proxy support

 This environments creates a devstack environment.
-Also if you are behind a proxy this environment adds the proper modules to get and configure the environment behing it
+Also if you are behind a proxy this environment adds the proper modules to get and configure the environment behind it

+If you are not behind a proxy just leave the variables as nil

 http://devstack.org/